-The Texas Higher Education Coordinating Board (THECB) has stated its intention of measuring public community colleges in its annual Financial Condition Analysis of Texas Public Community Colleges on a basis that negates the effect the GASB 75.
+The Texas Higher Education Coordinating Board (THECB) measures public community colleges in its annual Financial Condition Analysis of Texas Public Community Colleges on a basis that negates the effect the GASB 75.
 Following that agency's lead, the financial indicators below are present both with and without the implementation of this pronouncement.

 The primary reserves ratio measures the college's financial strength and flexibility.
 It is computed by dividing expendable net assets by total expenses.
-At August 31, 2018, Grayson College's primary reserves ratio was -.11 with the implementation of GASB Statement 75 and .66 if that pronouncement is not considered.
+At August 31, 2019, Grayson College's primary reserves ratio was a negative .16 with the implementation of GASB Statement 75, but a positive .59 if that pronouncement is not considered.
 This THECB sets a standard of .14 for this indictor.